scampion/burgonet-gateway/docs/index.md

 The organization's governance rules are configured as follows:

 - The IT Department has access to all models, with quotas and rate limits
 - The Finance Department does not have access to external models only self-hosted.
 - The Human Resources Department has access to all models with unlimited budget

 ![overview](images/overview.png)

+## Use case: restrict group access
+	⚠️ Implemented, to be documented

+## Use case: restrict keywords
+	⚠️ Implemented, to be documented